MFernstrom/js-sif/README.md

 `;
 ```

-This is planned for a future version.
+Following variables like this is planned for a future version.

-This is an early version, please report false positives and false negtives along with the SQL when possible so I can improve the accuracy.
+This is an early version, please report false positives and false negatives along with the SQL when possible so I can improve the accuracy.